Desfile de Bufos, March

 On All Saints Day, this tiny highlands town hosts drunken horse races through the main streets.
 Some love it, others find it a rather disturbing spectacle.

-The Garifuna enclave of Lívingston celebrates its heritage with live music, dancing, parades, traditional food and other lively celebrations.
+The Garifuna enclave of Lívingston celebrates its heritage on November 26 with live music, dancing, parades, traditional food and other lively celebrations.

 Seriously chilly temperatures hit the highlands – bring warm clothes or plan on buying some here.
 There’s a little spike in vacationing Guatemalans, but most wait until after Christmas before they start traveling.